hydrogenbond007/website/blog/2023-05-xx-evm/index.md

 That post is worth reading in full, but I'm going to gloss over the details and nuances and instead pull a single key quote:
 > On the zkVM, you can run just about any software that runs on a computer rather than anything that can run on Ethereum.
 The EVM is software that runs on a computer.
 This quote, then, suggests that the EVM can be run inside our zkVM — and indeed it can.
+In fact, a few different teams have done this already:
+[Odra wrote a proof of concept][odra-zkvm-evm] with [SputnikVM], [zkPoEX] also uses SputnikVM to produce proofs of exploits, and we have an EVM example using [revm].

 The [revm] crate is a Rust-based EVM interepreter.
 Like [most Rust crates][crate-validation], the revm crate can be run in the RISC Zero zkVM.